Pill Splitting Can Save Money, But Talk to Your Doctor First

 If you are going to split pills regularly, invest in a pill-splitting device.
 They are easy to use and allow you to split pills quite accurately.
 Your pharmacist can show you how to use it.

-The United States Food and Drug Administration does not recommend splitting the entire supply of pills at once.
+The FDA does not recommend splitting the entire supply of pills at once.
 Only split one at a time.

 If you and your doctor decide that pill splitting is a good strategy for you, you may be able to save a good portion of the money you are now spending on medication.